Looking for the Best Hikes in Europe? Look no further!

 Don’t be afraid of hoping for some magic, and perhaps you’d be rewarded with the fascinated light show that is the Northern Lights.

-Being the most popular trail in the country, it is better undertaken at the beginning or end of the summer months.
+Being one of the most popular trail's in Iceland, it is better undertaken at the beginning or end of the summer months.

 The Westweg, or the West Way, is the most famous trail in Germany.
-Running all the way from Pforzheim to Basel it is practically the birthplace of the concept of hiking itself.
+Running all the way from Pforzheim to Basel, it is practically the birthplace of the entire concept of hiking itself.

-It runs from North to South, but if you are familiar with the Nordic European forests you might find the North section a bit tiresome on the eye, so it could be better to start the hike in Schonach, a small idyllic village.
+It runs from North to South of the country, but if you are familiar with the Nordic European forests you might find the North section a bit tiresome on the eye, so it could be better to start the hike in Schonach, a small idyllic village.

 The area is packed with trails running through the dark forests that inspired brothers Grimm, across muttering creeks and through rolling pastures surrounding.

-If you have long been trying to convince somebody to get into hiking with you, the Alta Via 1 or the Dolomite High Route is a great place to start.
+If you have long been trying to convince somebody to get into hiking with you, the Alta Via 1 or the Dolomite High Route is a great trek to start.

 The ragged summits with their grand splendour of the Dolomite Mountains can inspire the least outdoorsy hikers.
-You can choose any of the trails that connect various local villages and pearls of nature.
+To make it awe-inspiring, you could choose any of the trails that connect various local villages and pearls of nature.

-Interlacing through North East of Italy will take you past limestone cliffs, various 3-thousanders, generous meadows dotted with sheep, unspoiled lakes and even the historical World War I battlegrounds located at high altitude.
+Interlacing through North East of Italy, it will take you past limestone cliffs, various 3-thousanders, generous meadows dotted with sheep, unspoiled lakes and even the historical World War I battlegrounds located at high altitude.

-Although these mountains are usually outshone by the Alps, we believe them to be the most dramatic and compelling on the continent, or at least in the West of Europe.
+Although these mountains are usually outshone by the Alps in terms of tourist popularity, we believe them to be the most dramatic and compelling on the continent, or at least in the West of Europe.

 Although the trail might pose some physical challenges, you will be pleasantly surprised by the quality of the homemade food and tidiness of the beds in the huts along the way.
-More experiences hikers would know that that is a very-very rate treat on a remote trail.
+More experienced hikers would know that that is a very-very rare treat on a remote trail.